 In this section

-Graduates with this mix of electronics and computer science skills have many career opportunities available to them.
-For example, careers in electronics circuit design, in the electronics or computing manufacturing industry, in software engineering, in project management or in planning and technical management.
-There is also the opportunity to work in research and development.
-Opportunities for postgraduate study in electronics, computer science or a related area are broad.
+Graduates with this mix of electronics and embedded systems programming skills have many career opportunities available to them; for example, careers in electronics circuit design, in the electronics or computing manufacturing industry, as project managers or in planning and technical management.
+There is also the opportunity to work in research.
+Opportunities for postgraduate study in electronics, embedded systems or a related area are broad.